JNPRAutomate/JNPRAutomateDemo-Class/docs/vsrxheconfiguration.md

 	-	The interface is configured in a management zone and is not for transit
 	-	Uses DHCP for IP address allocation
 -	ge-0/0/1.0
-	-	Connected to the NetDevOps VM
+	-	Connected to the Private server
-	-	Has a static IP address of 172.16.0.1/24
+	-	Has a static IP address of 192.168.10.1/24
-	-	When needed to connect to the vSRX from the NetDevOps VM this is the interface and IP to use
 -	ge-0/0/2.0
-	-	This interface connects to the headend vSRX
+	-	This interface connects to the student vSRX
-	-   Has a static IP address of 10.10.0.10/22
+	-   Has a static IP address of 10.10.0.5/22

 Diagram
 -------